 It means that they—we—are now free to have the new life that they have always dreamed of.

 That is precisely what happened when Jesus died on the cross.
-The “revolution” was secret for two and half days because it was only with Jesus’ resurrection that anyone could look back at His cross and say, “He’s defeated sin so the power of sin, the power of evil, has been overthrown.”
+The “revolution” was secret for two and half days because it was only with Jesus’ resurrection that anyone could look back at His cross and say Jesus defeated sin so the power of evil has been overthrown.
+It was a genuinely revolutionary movement.

 What do you think that means for Christians today?